The Church as Body of Christ

 this.members.set(member.id, member);

-// Immediate connection to all other members
+// CORRECT: Immediate communion with all members

 this.establishCommunion(member);